 A set of registers is associated with each lane, both of the host interface and of the media interface, to control processing and report status for signals at that interface.
-In this specification all lane numbers or other references to host lanes or media lanes refer to the respective registers that control or describe those lanes.
+In this specification all lane numbers or other references to host lanes or media lanes refer to the respective registers or fields that control or describe those lanes.
 When the term 'lane' is used without reference to 'host' or 'media', a host lane perspective is assumed.

-6.2 Module Functional Model
+6.2 Transmission Module Functional Model

-The following subsections define functional aspects common to all CMIS modules, unless otherwise noted.
+The following subsections define functional aspects that are common to all CMIS managed transmission modules, unless otherwise noted.

-Note: The functional and behavioral management requirements related to runtime module reconfiguration have grown to some complexity, at least in certain details.
-Significant simplifications apply, implicitly, to modules with limited or even no support of runtime programmability
+Note: The functional and behavioral management requirements related to module reconfiguration have grown to some complexity, at least in certain details.
+Significant simplifications apply, implicitly, to modules with limited or no programmability.

-Note: CMIS 5.0 introduced an option for functional simplification with subtle behavioral variations for modules that support only step-by-step reconfiguration, but do not support intervention-free reconfiguration.
-The current text treats this as a restrictive variant of the more general default specification and is not optimized for readers interested in those simplifications.
+Note: CMIS 5.0 introduced an option for functional simplification with subtle behavioral variations for modules that support only so-called step-by-step reconfiguration, but do not support so-called intervention-free reconfiguration.
+For historical reasons, the text treats this simpler and often sufficient case as a restriction of the more general default specification; it is not optimized for readers interested only in those simplifications.

-Note: Recall that the text in this section literally applies to system interface applications.
+Note: Recall that the text in this section literally applies to so-called system interface applications.
 For the more complex but optional case of client encapsulation applications (a.k.a. multiplex applications), it must be read with a slightly different interpretation, as described in section 7.6.

-6.2.1 Functional Module Capabilities - Applications
+6.2.1 Functional Transmission Module Capabilities - Applications